gammapy/gammapy/docs/install/index.rst

 Congratulations!
 You are all set to start using Gammapy!

-* If you're new to Python, ipython and Jupyter, read the :ref:`getting-started` guide.
+* If you're new to conda, Python, ipython and Jupyter, read the :ref:`getting-started` guide.
 * To learn how to use Gammapy, go to :ref:`tutorials`.